cloudmesh-community/book/chapters/class/516/quicktips.md

 The list includes:

 * [Cloud Computing](https://laszewski.github.io/book/cloud/)[@las19cloudcomputing]
-* Cloud Technologies, Gregor von Laszewski [@las19technologies]
-* Project Report Format, Gregor von Laszewski [@e516-report-sample]
 * Introduction to Python [@las19python]
 * Linux for Cloud Computing [@las19linux]
 * Scientific Writing with Markdown [@las19writing]

+Other documents may include:

+* Cloud Technologies, Gregor von Laszewski [@las19technologies]
+* Project Report Format, Gregor von Laszewski [@e516-report-sample]

 ## Help

 If you take our class, please use piazza to ask for help.
 This is important as different Teaching Assistants may answer questions (TAs) based on expertise.
 Please, do not send e-mail to the instructors.
-TAs are not allowed to answer e-mail send to them personally.
+TAs are **not allowed** to answer e-mail send to them personally.
+On piazza alwas use send to *instructors*.

 ## How to Take this Class